cristibalan/braid/CONTRIBUTING.md

 ## How to speed the merging of pull requests

-* Describe your changes in the CHANGELOG.
-* Give yourself some credit in the appropriate place (usually the CHANGELOG).
 * Make commits of logical units.
 * Ensure your commit messages help others understand what you are doing and why.
 * Check for unnecessary whitespace with `git diff --check` before committing.